 5) Give it your full attention.. .
 To be fully here and now, fully alive Beginners must understand that meditation is an ACTIVE process.
 The art of returning your focused attention to a single point takes ongoing practice, so you need to be fully engaged, giving all your attention!
 This is best done with body and mind in a relaxed state.
 Let go of anxiety and stress.

 6) Notice frustration creep up on you.
 This is very common for beginners as we may think “why can’t I just quiet my mind already”.
-When this happens, simply return to, and focus on your breath and let the frustrated feelings go, come back again and again to the breath or breath count; and be patient with yourself.
+When this happens, simply return to, and focus on your breath and let the frustrated feelings go, come back again and again to the breath or the breath count; be patient with yourself.

 8) Generate moments of awareness during the day.
 Finding your breath and “being present” while not in formal sitting practice is a wonderful way to evolve your practice, and has deep lasting benefits. eg: waiting in a bank line.
 At a red traffic light in the car.
 Etc.